netblue30/firejail/README.md

 The second command integrates Firejail into your desktop.
 You would need to logout and login back to apply PulseAudio changes.

 Start your programs the way you are used to: desktop manager menus, file manager, desktop launchers.

 The integration applies to any program supported by default by Firejail.
-There are about 250 default applications in current Firejail version, and the number goes up with every new release.
+There are over 900 default applications in the current Firejail version, and the number goes up with every new release.

 We keep the application list in [src/firecfg/firecfg.config](src/firecfg/firecfg.config)